alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 For internal referrals, the full URL is shown, including the domain and any query string (https://www.example.com/ask-for-help/new?topic=benefits).

-For external referrals, you may only see the top-level domain (https://www.example.com).
-Many sites and browsers limit the referrer information passed, so the specific referring page is often unavailable.
+For external referrals, you may only see the top-level domain (https://www.example.com), or nothing at all.
+Many browsers and sites restrict how much referrer information is passed, so external referrer data is often incomplete.

 An empty "Page referrer" value may indicate: